apache/hertzbeat/home/blog/2023-02-15-monitor-linux.md

 > HertzBeat is an open source, easy-to-use and friendly real-time monitoring tool that does not require Agent and has powerful custom monitoring capabilities.

 - Integrate **monitoring-alarm-notification**, support monitoring of application services, databases, operating systems, middleware, cloud native, etc., threshold alarms, alarm notifications (email WeChat Dingding Feishu SMS Slack Discord Telegram).
-- It configurable protocol specifications such as Http, Jmx, Ssh, Snmp, Jdbc, etc. You only need to configure YML to use these protocols to customize and collect any indicators you want to collect.
+- It configurable protocol specifications such as Http, Jmx, Ssh, Snmp, Jdbc, Prometheus, etc. You only need to configure YML to use these protocols to customize and collect any indicators you want to collect.
 Do you believe that you can immediately adapt to a new monitoring type such as K8s or Docker just by configuring YML?
 - HertzBeat's powerful customization, multi-type support, easy expansion, and low coupling, hope to help developers and small and medium teams quickly build their own monitoring tools.

 Github: https://github.com/dromara/hertzbeat